rhewitt22/advanced-spatial-analysis/_posts/2014-10-06-suitability-analysis-and-weighted-overlay.md

 ## Application & Reflection

+### Problem description

+We need to create a habitat suitability model for Gopher Tortoise throughout the Southeastern United States.

+### Data needed

+Canopy composition data derived from LiDAr, SSURGO soil data, vector data for streams and roads, and information relating to forest management -- specifically frequency of prescribed burns of pine habitats.

+### Analysis procedures:

+To construct a habitat model for the Gopher Tortoise we would follow the same general analysis that we did for black bear.
+Gopher tortoises create a network of burrows that they use to evade predators.
+They also require an open canopy so their main food source of shrubs and grasses have an opportunity to grow.
+Finally the Gopher Tortoise needs to be close to a stream for a water source and prefers to be further from roads to prevent being impacted by cars.

+I would need to convert all of the different layers to raster with the same cell size.
+Based on what I know about the tortoise's biology I would use Euclidean distance tools on the stream and roads layer identifying a cut off for how close to streams and far from roads the animal must be.
+I would also select from a list of preferred tortoise soils selecting soils that are easier for the tortoise to excavate for burrows, and soils that drain well as to avoid flooded burrows.
+Using a raster of percent canopy cover derived from LiDAR I would select open canopy cells as they allow the tortoise to bask for temperature regulation and encourage growth of ground vegetation.
+Finally I would multiply all of the different layers together using raster math.
+Any cell that had a value of zero, or unsuitable habitat, would not be present in the final model.
+Areas that were suitable for a few of the habitat factors would be identified as somewhat suitable.
+Cells for which many of the required habitat factors were present would be identified as suitable.

-This project focused not strictly on species habitat needs, but also took into account the need to keep bears and humans separate as much as possible.
-In my own work we generally work in areas that are less frequently used by humans which is the case of State and National parks.
-As such our analysis generally focuses on habitat specific factors.
-I could use a similar weighted overlay approach to model the habitat of a rare species using more detailed habitat descriptors like soil type, and canopy cover in addition to the features used in the black bear analysis.
-This type of model would be helpful in two scenarios: (1) we have dollars that we can use to directly improve habitat to move it from one favorability class to a higher class, (2) target surveys in areas of high favorability that have no reports of the species.
+This type of model would be helpful in two scenarios: (1) we have dollars that we can use to directly improve habitat to move it from one suitability class to a higher class, (2) target surveys in areas of high suitability that have no reports of the species.
 If we can show that a species is more widespread than previously thought it would prevent the risk of extinction if a meta population were lost in a stochastic event.

 ## Model Parameters and Results